 Imagine trying to tile a small bathroom floor and getting completely tangled up in converting square feet to square inches.
 It’s frustrating when simple projects get bogged down in unit conversions.
-Many of us have faced this exact scenario, scratching our heads and wondering, "Exactly how many inches are in a foot squared?"
+Many of us have faced this exact scenario, scratching our heads and wondering, "Exactly how many inches are in a foot squared?

 Unpacking the Concept: Inches in a Foot Squared

 A square foot is the area of a square with sides that are each one foot long.
-Similarly, a square inch is the area of a square with sides that are each one inch long.
+Which means similarly, a square inch is the area of a square with sides that are each one inch long.
 Since 1 foot equals 12 inches, it follows that a square foot can be thought of as a square that is 12 inches on each side.
 This relationship is the key to understanding the conversion factor.

 Comprehensive Overview: Diving Deep into Area Conversion